How To Use Your AI Suno Project With a Nashville Recording Studio

 This will give the producer a road map to follow.

-Once you hire the producer, give him your project and notes, back off a few days so they have time to write charts and call musicians.
+Once you hire the producer, give him your project and notes, then back off a few days so they have time to write charts and call musicians.
 At that point it’s appropriate to request a rough ETA.